PIXM Blog

 ID.me and Government Data Targeted in IRS Phishing Campaign

 The end of May and first week of June 2025 saw a sharp uptick in zero-day phishing campaigns targeting corporate login credentials, with additional campaigns impersonating Amazon and even U.S. government login services (ID.me for IRS).
-Threat actors employed sophisticated evasive techniques – from multi-layer code encryption and clipboard hijacking to spoofing Microsoft’s own telemetry […]
+Threat actors employed sophisticated evasive techniques – from multi-layer code encryption and clipboard hijacking to spoofing Microsoft’s own […]

 Instagram Lures, Microsoft Spoofs, and SIM Swaps: A Mid-May Phishing Breakdown

 A surge of sophisticated zero-day phishing campaigns was observed in mid-May 2025, targeting a wide range of services including social media, e-commerce, enterprise email, telecommunications, and streaming platforms.
-Attackers leveraged legitimate cloud services and compromised infrastructure – from professional learning platforms to web hosting and cloud app environments – to lend credibility to their phishing […]
+Attackers leveraged legitimate cloud services and compromised infrastructure – from professional learning platforms to web hosting and cloud app environments – to lend credibility to their […]

 May 2025 Phishing Surge: Stealth MFA-Bypass Attacks Target Microsoft & Webmail Users